VH-TQV. de Havilland DHC-8-102A. c/n 362.

-Rolled out of the Downsview factory - May 1993
+This aircraft was rolled out of the Toronto (Downsview) plant - May 1993

 Registered to de Havilland Canada